Undergraduate Catalog

 Melanie E.S.
 Kohnen.
 Associate professor of rhetoric and media studies.
 Digital media, global television.
 PhD 2010, MA 2002 Brown University.
 MA, BA 2001 Heinrich-Heine-Universität.

 Louis Y. Kuo.
-Professor of chemistry and department chair.
+Professor of chemistry.
 Organometallic/Bioorganic Chemistry.
 PhD 1989 Northwestern University.
 BS 1984 Harvey Mudd College.

 Alain Kägi.
 Assistant professor of computer science.
 Computer architecture, operating systems, formal methods, data science.
 PhD 1999, MS 1992 University of Wisconsin-Madison.
-Diplom 1989 Eidgenössische Technische Hochschule Zürich.
+Diplom-Ingenieur 1989 Eidgenössische Technische Hochschule Zürich.

 Jennifer LaBounty.
 Associate professor of psychology.
 Child, adolescent, and adult development; methodology; internships.
 PhD 2008, MA 2005 University of Michigan.
 BS 2001 University of Oregon.